 What Are Opioids?

-The National Institute on Drug Abuse define opioids as a class of drugs that are chemically related and interact with opioid receptors on nerve cells in the body and brain.
-These include heroin and prescription pain relievers such as codeine, morphine, fentanyl and oxycodone, among others.
+The National Institute on Drug Abuse defines opioids as a class of drugs that are chemically related and interact with opioid receptors on nerve cells in the body and brain.
+These include heroin and prescription pain relievers such as codeine, morphine, fentanyl, and oxycodone, among others.

 Opioids are very powerful and highly addictive drugs.
 Using the drug results in a “high” and feelings of pleasure, which reinforces the behavior and leads to addiction.
 Many people obtain prescribed opioid drugs legally from their doctor while others get them through individuals dealing them illegally.

 What Are the Dangers of Opioid Abuse?